-- 1.9 The new content regulations establish rules and guidelines for Advertisements and Sponsorships that are intended to ensure that such material is legal decent, honest and truthful, and representative of a sense of obligation to the consumer. - 1.10 In the case of News and Factual Programmes including current affairs programming, the Code imposes standards intended to ensure that such content is delivered with accuracy and impartiality.
-It also addresses the need for sensitivity for diverse audiences, recognition of personal privacy, the importance of timely correction of errors in content, among a range of other issues. - 1.11 The Code's section on Access Services sets out broadcasting standards for the provision of services for people with hearing and visual impairments.
+- 2.7 In the case of News and Factual Programmes including current affairs programming, the Revised Code imposes standards intended to ensure that such content is delivered with accuracy and impartiality.
+It also addresses the need for sensitivity for diverse audiences, recognition of personal privacy, the importance of timely correction of errors in content, among a range of other issues. - 2.8 The Revised Code's section on Access Services sets out broadcasting standards for the provision of services for people with hearing and visual impairments. - 3.
+Code of Practice for Content Regulation